meizabel/documentation/essentials/bounded-context.md

 ## Interaction between Bounded Contexts
 Bounded contexts are autonomous components, with their own domain models and their own ubiquitous language.
 They should not have any dependencies on each other at run time and should be capable of running in isolation.
 However they are a part of the same overall system and do need to exchange data with one another.
 If you are implementing the CQRS pattern in a bounded context, you should use **Integration events** for this type of communication.

-Integration Events has the same nature as events within the bounded context.
+Integration Events have the same nature as events within the bounded context.
 They are one-way, asynchronous messages that publish information about something that has already happened.

 Your bounded context can respond to events that are raised outside of the bounded context, and your bounded context can publish events that other bounded contexts may subscribe to.
 This enables you to maintain the loose coupling between your bounded contexts.